How to Integrate E2E Testing

 Run mock workflow

-This allows you to check if the previously recorded requests work are mocked.
+This allows you to check if the previously recorded requests are mocked.
 Your E2E tests or app should now be able to send requests to the mocked services.

 Run test workflow

 Finally, add a command to run the E2E tests to the entrypoint service as part of its custom docker compose file.
-Next, run the test workflow to check if tests pass locall.
+Next, run the test workflow to check if tests pass locally.
 Once the test workflow passes, you can now use it in your CI pipelines.

 Last updated